kimmy12-web/printf/README.md

 ### [3.
 With a face like mine, I do better in print](./print_bases.c)
 * Handle the following conversion specifiers:
-  - b : the unsigned int argument is converted to binary
+  - b : the unsigned int argument is converted to binarymercyW

 ### [4.
 What one has not experienced, one will never understand in print](./print_bases.c)
 * Handle the following conversion specifiers: